Co-owner's Guide to Documentation & Record Keeping

 When it matters

 A common misconception is that documentation only comes into play if there's a major disagreement between co-owners or something terrible happens.
-In reality, poor record-keeping can lead to unnecessary costs and pain even when all co-owners have good intentions.
+Poor record-keeping can lead to unnecessary costs and pain—even when all co-owners have good intentions.

 → Square up expenses